Transportation Maintenance

 Construction of the new building continues to progress.

-In 2023, staff and operations will move to its new 11-acre site at 19314 S Beavercreek Road, Oregon City near Clackamas Community College.
-County services onsite will include Transportation Maintenance and Fleet Services.
-Our team will be more resilient at this new location, with structures built to modern seismic standards on a hill near bedrock rather than in a floodplain.
+In 2023, staff and operations moved to a new 11-acre site at 19246 Wacheno Parkway, Oregon City near Clackamas Community College.
+County services onsite include Transportation Maintenance and Fleet Services.
+Our team is more resilient at this new location, with structures built to modern seismic standards on a hill over bedrock rather than in a floodplain.

 Where we moved from

-The Transportation Maintenance division has been protecting the traveling public on 20 acres (about 10 acres of usable land) at 902 Abernethy since at least 1903.
-The property houses four buildings, a repair shop, material stockpiles, vehicles and equipment.
+The Transportation Maintenance division has been protecting the traveling public on 20 acres (about 10 acres of usable land) at 902 Abernethy, Oregon City, since at least 1903.
+The property housed four buildings, a repair shop, material stockpiles, vehicles and equipment.

-The buildings are not able to withstand an earthquake and the property sits in a floodplain, presenting a risk to public safety response as we saw in the 1996 floods.
+The buildings were not able to withstand an earthquake and the property sits in a floodplain, presenting a risk to public safety response as we saw in the 1996 floods.

 Project funding